xenon-middleware/xenon/README.md

 Documentation
 -------------

-For an overview of Xenon please consult the __online users guide__:
+See the file "INSTALL.md" for a description of how to install Xenon.

+See the file "EXAMPLES.md" for information on how to compile and run Xenon examples.

+The Xenon userguide can be found in "doc/userguide.md" or "doc/userguide.pdf".
+It is also available online at:

 <https://github.com/NLeSC/Xenon/blob/develop/doc/userguide.md>

-A pdf version of the user guide is also available in the docs directory "docs/usersguide.pdf" or online at:

 <http://nlesc.github.io/Xenon/userguide.pdf>

-See the file "INSTALL.md" for a description of how to install Xenon.

-The javadoc of Xenon library is available online at:
+The javadoc of Xenon library can be found in "doc/javadoc".
+It is also available online at:

 <http://nlesc.github.io/Xenon/javadoc>

-The source of Xenon can be found in "src/".
-Example applications can be found in "examples/src/".

 Copyrights & Disclaimers